Skip to content

 General practitioner services and health checks

-First Nations people have a slightly higher rate (ratio 1.1) of GP service use than non-Indigenous Australians, measured by the number of Medicare claims for GP services, but far less than the level of use required as indicated by the burden of disease (ratio 2.3).
+First Nations people have a slightly higher rate (ratio 1.2) of GP service use than non-Indigenous Australians, measured by the number of Medicare claims for GP services in 2017-18.
+This is less than the level of use required as indicated by the 2018 Australian Burden of Disease Study (ratio 2.3).

 For both First Nations people and non-Indigenous Australians, the rate of GP service use rose over the decade to 2017–18 (Figure 6.3).